 - Workplace Training

-GLG also provides transactional advice about the handling of complex issues relating to disputes between partners and shareholders in closely-held businesses.
+Finally, GLG provides transactional advice concerning complex issues relating to disputes between partners and shareholders in closely-held businesses.

 We advise clients to take advantage of annual audits of their employment practices and policies.
 GLG’s integrated, multi-disciplinary team of attorneys reviews and updates aspects of a client’s: workplace compliance policies, compensation packages, benefits policies, human resources practices, hiring, employee discipline procedures and termination, and employee handbooks.